Entropy and stability of hyperbolic manifolds: The entropy stability theorem

 By Lemma \ref{psic}, the maps

 are $\Gamma$-equivariant.
 The quotient maps

 can be perturbed to be smooth immersions.
-Those new maps now belong to $\mathscr{F}(M)$.
-After a further small perturbation, we obtain smooth immersions sending $(M,g'_i)$ inside $\mathbb{S}^+/\Gamma$.
-Moreover, by (\ref{bhy}) and (\ref{cv n-1}), we can assume that for all $x\in M$:
+Those new maps now belong to $\mathscr{H}_M$.
+After a further small perturbation, we obtain homotopic smooth immersions sending $(M,g'_i)$ inside $\mathbb{S}^+/\Gamma$, see \cite[Lemma 1.6]{Antoine23a}.
+Moreover, by (\ref{bhy}) and (\ref{cv n-1}), it is not hard to ensure that after those standard smoothings, for all $x\in M$:

 for some positive $\nu_i \to 0$ (with respect to $g'_i$), where $\{e'_j\}$ is an orthonormal basis for $g'_i$.
 By (\ref{nui}) and the inequality of arithmetic and geometric means,